 GNUnet's testbed service is used for testing scenarios where a number of peers are to be started.
 The testbed can manage peers on a single host or on multiple hosts in a distributed fashion.
-On a single affordable computer, it should be possible to run around tens of peers without drastically increasing the load on the system.
+On a single affordable computer, it should be possible to run around 100 peers without drastically increasing the load on the system.

 The testbed service can be access through its API include/gnunet_testbed_service.h.
-The API provides many routines for managing a group of peers.
+The API provides many routines for managing a testbed.
 It also provides a helper function GNUNET_TESTBED_test_run() to quickly setup a minimalistic testing environment on a single host.